 - Power supply: you need a power adapter that provides 2.5A 5V

-There are also useful accessories you may consider get like an HDMI cable to connect a monitor, and a Raspberry Pi case to protect your board.
+There are also useful accessories you may consider getting like an HDMI cable to connect a monitor, and a Raspberry Pi case to protect your board.
 A spare mouse and keyboard can also be useful to set your Raspberry Pi as a desktop computer.

 Getting a Raspberry Pi Starter Kit